Wall St Week Ahead-Some investors wary of 'buying the dip' as Ukraine, Fed gyrate stocks

 "The reality is that the market has had a huge run and inevitably you give back some of those gains," he said.

-(Reporting by David Randall; Additional reporting by Ira Iosebashvili; Writing by Ira Iosebashvili; Editing by Richard Chang)
+(Reporting by David Randall; Additional reporting by Ira Iosebashvili and Karin Strohecker; Writing by Ira Iosebashvili; Editing by Richard Chang, Chris Reese and Diane Craft)

 ((David.Randall@thomsonreuters.com; 646-223-6607; Reuters Messaging: david.randall.thomsonreuters.com@reuters.net))